ramvarra/IPUtil/README.md

 ##Lookup an IP Address in a list of IP subnet ranges using AVL Trees.

 In a large network environement there can be many thousands of subnets with different sizes.
-Typing subnets database will normally consist of `subnet range (CIDR notation)` and other attributes such as `location`, `environment(dev or prod)`, etc.
+Subnet databases will normally consist of `subnet range (CIDR notation)` and other attributes such as `location`, `environment(dev or prod)`, etc.

 Network analytic  solutions require finding match of a given IP Addresses to its subnet.
 Tradition method for accomplishing this with a list of subnet ranges and linear search to find range match will not be optimal for response time.